 Some common symptoms men report are straining to start urine flow, weak urine stream, need to urinate two or more times at night, inability to urinate or dribbling at the end of urination.
 Several treatments can cure this problem.

-A cystoscope is inserted through the penis up to the level of the prostate.
-This allows visualization of the prostate tissue and surrounding structures.
-A wire-looped instrument is inserted through the scope and the surgeon carefully cuts away the tissue and cauterizes the remaining tissue to minimize bleeding.
 This process removes the prostate tissue that is blocking the urethra.
 A Foley catheter is inserted and attached to a continuous bladder irrigation system.